rochdev/angular-polymerize/README.md

 # Polymerize [![Build][build-image]][build-url] [![Dependencies][deps-image]][deps-url] [![Version][version-image]][version-url] [![License][license-image]][license-url]

-Creates [AngularJS][angular-url] directives from [Polymer][polymer-url] elements so that they can be used in an AngularJS application.
+Creates [AngularJS][angular-url] directives with two-way data binding from [Polymer][polymer-url] elements so that they can be used in an AngularJS application.

 ## Installation